humungus-gungi/bootyquest/README.md

 - Meanwhile, Jarlo made conversation with the guard - succeeded in making somewhat friends
 	+ Asks if they can take a stroll around the compound - the guard responds that it's his job to stay here, he might lose his job
 	+ Make your stay more...palatable?
-	+ Kazgan name-drops "Oswald", guard recognizes the name
+	+ Kasgan name-drops "Oswald", guard recognizes the name
-	+ Jarlo talked about their smuggling history, Kazgan fessed up saying "We wanted to shoot him"
+	+ Jarlo talked about their smuggling history, Kasgan fessed up saying "We wanted to shoot him"
 	+ This sets up an absolutely amazing discussion about them shooting Oswald in the mines
 	+ "Wouldn't it be fun to watch these guys shoot Oswald?" etc.